-Even though each team must contain ten characters, when playing a game, players won't use all ten of the characters at one time.
-Instead, the team provides a set of options for players to draw from to build their squad, based on the Crisis being played.
-Each Crisis will have rules detailing the Maximum Threat level each player may use when constructing their team.
+Even though each Roster must contain ten characters, when playing a game, players won't use all ten of the characters at one time.
+Instead, the Roster provides a set of options for players to draw from to build their Squad, based on the Mission being played.
+Each Crisis Card will have rules detailing the Maximum Threat Value each player may use when constructing their Squad.

-As such, it's best when building your team to include characters with different Threat Levels.
-That will give you the most flexibility when selecting your squad based on the Crisis being played.
+As such, it's best when building your Roster to include characters with different Threat Values.
+That will give you the most flexibility when selecting your Squad based on the Crisis being played.